 I will prepare a couple of soups at the start of each week, at least during the colder months.
 This past week I made my cabbage roll soup with ground turkey, a new lentil soup that includes kale and farro, and this roasted parsnip soup with garlic.
 All the soups were delicious, but this creamy parsnip soup turned out even better than I anticipated.

 Parsnips are not a vegetable that I often use in my kitchen.
-Still, over the holidays, I made a parsnip puree to accompany our holiday prime rib meal along with a couple of other sides.
-The puree was delicious with an earthy sweetness that we all enjoyed.
+Still, over the holidays, I made parsnip puree to accompany our holiday prime rib meal, along with a couple of other sides.
+The puree was delicious, with an earthy sweetness that we all enjoyed.
 I decided then and there that I had to develop a few more recipes for parsnips!

 - 1 Large Head of Garlic